-There may be extra costs on top of the tuition fee, such as a laptop, travel to tutorials, set books and internet access.
+There may be extra costs on top of the tuition fee, such as set books, a computer and internet access.

-An extensive variety of specially written resources presented in different media (print and online) and designed exclusively for this module.
-Audio-visual material, published articles, case studies and access to The Open University library.
+You will have access to a module website with an extensive variety of specially written resources presented in different media (print and online) and designed exclusively for this module.
+This includes:

 Written transcripts of any audio components and Adobe Portable Document Format (PDF) versions of printed material are available.
 Some Adobe PDF components may not be available or fully accessible using a screen reader.
 Other alternative formats of the module materials may be available in the future.